 We have updated our Risk Assessment based on the recent guidance changes and set out the following guidance to assist staff and parents at Bright Kids to feel supported and informed about our approach to the Covid-19 outbreak moving forward.
 For the very latest information then speak to your nursery direct about updates and individual site procedures.
 We will update this page as often as we can and when we have new information to share.
 A summary of this guidance has been prepared for parents and put into a shorter Returning to Nursery Policy.

 Bright Kids has remained open throughout the lock-down in order to serve the families of vulnerable children and critical key workers.
 During this period we have had no cases of Covid-19 within the nursery from either staff or children.
 We have had parents self-isolate and test positive themselves and when this has happened then the children are self-isolated with their parents for 14 days.
 These measures will need to continue and we expect all parents to follow the Government Guidelines on Household Isolation.

 Should any parent, child or member of their household show symptoms then they need to follow the self-isolation guidance and inform the nursery as soon as possible.
 We also need to be advised if anyone in the household, including your attending child, has had a positive test.

 We are aware that as more restrictions are lifted then the chances of the coronavirus spreading might increase.
 Should we have a positive test within the nursery then we are bound also to following the Test & Trace process which may involve children and staff being isolated at home (see further information below).
-We are therefore developing a Covid-19 Fees Policy to outline what our approach will be to this.
-This should be published by 31st July 2020.
+We have therefroe developed a Covid-19 Fees Policy to outline what our approach will be to this.

 Bright Kids has in place serious rigorous infection control measures that has reduced the exposure for staff and children whilst in the setting, including: